Javicobos/21CodeChallengeTelefonica/04 MusicScales/Readme.md

 </pre>

 ## My notes:
 I thought this problem would be very difficult, but it ended up taking a lot less effort than challenge 3.
 Using a matrix with all of the possible ways to represent each note was quite helpful, as it meant I'd look at each list inside and choose the first way to represent a given tone whose letter wasn't used yet.
-Looking at the rankings, this was the problem most people got wrong so I guess it was easy to mess up.
+Looking at the rankings, a lot of people got this challenge wrong so I guess it was easy to mess up.